DanAdewole/hngx-stage-two/README.md

 # Hngx-stage-two
-Simple CRUD Task
+Simple CRUD Task.

-A Simple CRUD API to create a Person object with the attribute name.
+<p>A Simple CRUD API to create a Person object with the attribute name.</p>

 ## Important Submission Links